msg-byu/getting-started/README.md

 write it yourself to get practice instead of just copying the existing files.

+We also recommend that you not skip any sections in this walk through, even if you are already familiar with the concepts.

 #### Table of Contents

 [The Goal of this Repository](#the-goal)